US Avalanche Fatality Statistics: 2024-2025

 Chart showing the distribution by state of all avalanche fatalities for the 2014 through 2023 seasons (Oct 2014 - Sept 2024)

-This graph shows the percentage of incidents in each state for the past 10 seasons (blue) and the 2024-25 season (red).
+This graph shows the number of incidents in each state for the past 10 seasons (blue) and the 2024-25 season (red).
 This graph has all incidents included.
+In this graph we see that AK had a typical number of fatal incidents during the 2024-25 season.

 Cumulative by State